 Modern manufacturing has made sustainable, eco-friendly products increasingly difficult to find.
-However, the team at Artiwood Australia relishes this challenge.
+The team at Artiwood Australia relishes this challenge.

-We search the world every year for toys that reflect our philosophy at an affordable price.
-Very few manufacturers make the cut.
-However, those that do are truly worth the effort.
+In a world inundated by plastic we're always searching for toys that reflect our philosophy; at an affordable price.
+Most manufacturers never make the cut.
+However, those that do are worth the effort.

-In 2015 we added more than 200 new products to our range; and another 100 in 2016.
+In 2016 we added more than 100 new products to our range; and again in 2017.
 This includes the best from rising global brands like Indigo Jamm, Apple Park, New Classic Toys and Kinderfeets; along with Kidstart, a reputable Australian supplier of educational posters and books.
-In 2017 we launched the new pastel range from Swedish designed Micki; a family business committed to minimising its carbon footprint.
+Our most recent addition is the new pastel range from Micki Leksaker; a third-generation family business from Sweden.

 In support of this goal we ensure every supplier manufactures its products using fair and ethical practices.
 This includes ICTI factory certification issued under the USA’s Consumer Product Safety Improvement Act in conjunction with the International Council of Toy Industries.

-As a result, our Planet & People Friendly philosophy means that our toys offer rich learning opportunities but don't cost the earth; literally and figuratively.
+We describe our commitment to environmentally friendly and commerically sustainable products as Planet & People Friendly.
+This ultimately means that our toys offer rich learning opportunities but don't cost the earth; literally and figuratively.

 What makes a product eco-friendly?